chromium/chromium/docs/transcripts/wuwt-e03-content.md

 embedders of content for a long time.
 Well over a year, and it took me a long time to really understand what that was.
 Because, as you mentioned now, Chrome's grown a lot.
-You work on a very specific thing understanding these more general concepts of what is content?
-What is a content embedder are less important to what you do day-to-day.
+You work on a very specific thing understanding these more general concepts of what is content, what is a content embedder, are less important to what you do day-to-day.
 But can you tell us what an embedder of content is?